Jaume93/La-Liga-Santander/Readme.md

         }
     };

-<p>Second table statistic shows the percentage of average goals against that every of those five teams have been scored being as a away team.</P>
+Second table statistic shows the percentage of average goals against that every of those five teams have been scored being as a away team.

     function tableStatistics2(matches) {